Arabs: A 3,000-Year History of Peoples, Tribes and Empires: Emergence 900 BC – 600 AD

 The first definitely known mention of Arabs in history dates to 853 BC in an Assyrian text which mentions a man named Gindibu, an Arab chieftain who owned 1,000 camels and helped King Shalmaneser III defeat his enemies.
 Arabs were marginal compared to Babylonians, Assyrians, Persians and Romans in the north and Sabaeans in the south.
 The Sabaeans and other South Arabian people did not speak Arabic; rather, their language group is Old South Arabian, which is as different from Arabic as German is from Italian.
 The abundance of Arabic dialects suggests the language was not unified at the time, and that Arabs were a mixed group genetically and linguistically, which is one possible etymology for the word "Arab".

-[T]here was no such thing as Arabic, singular; rather there were – and still are – many Arabics.
-‘Arabic’ was never a neatly espaliered sub-branch of Semitic or a homogenous collection of shoots, but a gnarled and multiply engrafted outgrowth bearing some very old and very odd features.
-The very diversity of the ‘dialect bundle’ that became Arabic reflects the sense of ’arab as a mixed bunch, a genetic and linguistic omnium gatherum, and one that had been absorbing new members regularly from very early times.

 Reviews

 Arabs received dozens of reviews and mentions, the vast majority of them favorable.